 In the same kind of way, the life and times of a believer in Jesus are in God's hands.
-What this means is that we can trust God is in control.
+What this means is that we can trust that God is in control.
 He knows the end from the beginning.
 The Bible also tells us that Jesus is the 'Alpha and Omega.'
 In the Greek alphabet, 'alpha' is the first letter and 'omega' is the last letter.
 So we learn that God is the first and the last (and everything in between).
 There's nothing God doesn't know, doesn't see and doesn't understand.
 He is not like some evil puppet master pulling all the strings of your life as if you're a puppet on a string.
 But instead he knows what's best for us and has good plans for us.
-He's always for us and always helping us to be all he made us to be.
-We can trust that if we go to God in prayer, asking for things, that he will give us the right things in the right way at the right time.
+God is always for us and helps us to be everything he made us to be.
+We can trust that if we go to God in prayer asking for things that are in his will, he will give us the right things in the right way at the right time.

-We may not understand everything that happens and sometimes things happen that aren't necessarily God's will for us - but he will always work things out for good if we trust him and want to follow him.
+We may not understand everything that happens and sometimes things happen that aren't necessarily God's will for us because we have an enemy who hates God.
+But God will always work things out for good if we trust him and want to follow him.
 We will also go through different 'times' and 'seasons' where we have ups and downs in life.
-But God will always be faithful to us, always help us and always work things out for our good and the good of others.
+But God will always be faithful to us, always help us and always work things out for our good and even for the good of others.
 Just like you keep a check on your calendar app or phone clock, keep your eyes on God and the Bible and know that your times are in God's hands.
+You can trust him.
 With God on your side, you can't lose!

 2 Corinthians 3.3 - Hell-oween or Hello-ween

 "You show that you are a letter from Christ, the result of our ministry, written not with ink but with the Spirit of the living God, not on tablets of stone but on tablets of human hearts."